Frequently Asked Questions

-If you've ever spent weeks travelling to London and hours reading old documents, you'll realise it's more than irritating when somebody copies everything you spent days typing up, takes all the credit for it, and on some occasions goes on to make money out of it.
+If you've ever spent weeks travelling to London and hours reading old documents, you'll realise it's more than irritating when somebody copies everything you spent days typing up, implicitly takes all the credit for it, and on some occasions goes on to make money out of it.

-We take a dim view of people who take our contributor's work and don't thank them for it.
+We take a dim view of people who take our contributors' work and don't thank them for it.
 But we can only take that position if we know the information we hold isn't already available anywhere else.
 Besides, the vast majority of the time the information we already have is more accurate than what's available elsewhere.

-Do the operators visit this site?
+Do the MSA operators visit this website?

 How do I use the website?

 The 'information' tab may help you, but it contains a lot more detailed information which is generally only of interest to enthusiasts of the industry.
-The 'community' tab is for those who are interested in the type of information offered and would like to take part.
+The 'website' tab is for those who are interested in the type of information offered and would like to take part.

 How do I update something on the site or add a photo?